 For more information about Reach Out and the service it provides, please use our Contact Us page.

 Reach Out has been instrumental in the dramatic reduction of street prostitution in Bolton over recent years – down from 170 known individuals in 2003 to the low numbers we see today.
-8 women with a known sex working issue or risk were newly referred to us last year.
-In addition we worked with 14 who were already case-loaded to us, (marginally up from 21 in the previous year).
-During the course of the year we were able to close files on 10 women whose specific needs had been met.
+44 women with a known sex working issue or risk were newly referred to us last year.
+We continued to work with 16 women who we were already supporting at the start of the year.
+During the course of the year we were able to close files on 8 women whose specific needs had been met.

-In addition, our specialist support worker engaged with a further 10 ‘at risk’ women working in a massage parlour.
+In addition, our specialist support worker engaged with a further 17 ‘at risk’ women working in parlours.
 Our work within the parlour included giving housing advice and discussions to identify highly vulnerable / trafficked women.

 “I used to believe that I was a total waste of space.
 I was a homeless alcoholic with a raging smack (heroin) and crack addiction.
 I funded my addictions through prostitution and shoplifting.
 I’d lost all my friends and family and felt that I was in too deep to get out.
 My life was the same repetitive cycle day in day out.
 12pm a dig of heroin and a stone on the pipe followed by a few cans of lager.
 4pm another dig of heroin and a couple of diazepam’s to relax me, leaving me like a zombie.
 6pm I would head to Shiffnal Street, to make money for enough drink and drugs to last until the following day.
 I knew that anything between three to five punters would ensure that I would have enough in my pocket.
 11pm I would head home wherever that would be.
 Another two more bags of heroin and a stone or two would take me through to 7am.
 At 7am it would all begin again with a dig of heroin.